cclljj/AnySense_7688/APP/LASS7688/README.md

   * http://www.icshop.com.tw/product_info.php/products_id/12424
 * SD card (optional)

-## How to re-install the codes?

-Please use the designated account/password to login the system, and remove the existing project source codes:

 ## How to install the codes (for new LinkIt Smart 7688 boards)?

 Please login you 7688 board, and change the working directory to /root.
 Then, please follow the following steps: